robot-mazeee/Thesis-Management-System/Description.md

 ## Goal functionalities

-- Display all TPMS members in a quick-access table, containing at least name, IST ID, email, and role;
+- Display all TMS members in a quick-access table, containing at least name, IST ID, email, and role;
 - Add new people to the system;
 - Update and remove existing people;
 - Assign roles in the frontend: staff, student, professor, coordinator, SC;